Argentina Hiking: 12 Best Day Hikes for Every Fitness Level

 Now just eat your lunch and watch the view

 Take your time to soak in the views.
-If you’re lucky and started early, you might experience the rare calm without the typical Patagonian winds.
+If you’re lucky and start early, you might experience the rare calm without the typical Patagonian winds.
 Have your packed lunch by the laguna, snap a ton of photos, and just bask in the magnificence of it all.
 Since it’s an out-and-back trail, remember that every step you take up, you’ll have to take down.
 I found the descent through the last passage tougher than the climb.

 If you can handle some more dramatic views, I strongly recommend you take a 500 m (0.3 mi) detour to the Mirador Laguna Sucia, a viewpoint that gives you a peak at the next lagoon.
 The views there are dramatically more stunning!